Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 | Tool | Score | Grade | Worst dim. | Best dim. | Lines | |------|-------|-------|------------|-----------|-------| | v0 | 92/100 | F | Color (98) | Copy (78) | 348 | | Bolt.new | 88/100 | F | Layout (94) | Motion (76) | 412 | | Lovable | 84/100 | F | Component (91) | Structure (72) | 287 | | Cursor | 76/100 | D | Motion (88) | Type (62) | 524 | | Claude Code | 69/100 | D | Color (78) | Structure (54) | 612 | | Sailop | 24/100 | A | — | — | 1247 |

 - Every non-Sailop tool failed.
-D and F grades across the board.
-The best non-Sailop output (Claude Code, 69/100) is still well above the 50/100 threshold for "ship-ready."
+D and F across the board.
+Even the best of them — Claude Code at 69/100 — sits well above the 50/100 line we treat as "ship-ready."

-- Color is the worst-offender across the board.
-Five of six tools scored worst on the color dimension.
-The 200–290° hue band is the universal AI default.
+- Color is the universal worst offender.
+Five of six tools scored worst on color.
+The 200–290° hue band — Tailwind

 v0 — 92/100

-v0 produced the most consistent slop.
-Three runs, three near-identical outputs.
+v0 produced the most consistent slop in the test.
+Three runs, three near-identical files.

 - Three identical